lukashankeln/Homelab/README.md

 ArgoCD is installed via the Helm Chart in `charts/argocd`.
 Updates to ArgoCD are automatically installed using Gitea Actions.

+This also deploys the two main Applications `charts/argocd/templates/applications.yaml` and `charts/argocd/templates/applicationsets.yaml` from which all other Applications and ApplicationSets are beeing deployed.

-- Applications that are deployed using ArgoCD Applications can be found in `./applications` those are beeing deployed using the `applications.yaml`
+- Applications that are deployed using ArgoCD Applications can be found in `./applications` those are beeing deployed using the `charts/argocd/templates/applications.yaml`
-- Applications that are deployed using plain kubernetes manifest files can be found in `./kubernetes` those are beeing deployed by the `deployments.yaml` leveraging a git directories generator
+- Applications that are deployed using plain kubernetes manifest files can be found in `./kubernetes` those are beeing deployed by the `applicationsets/deployments.yaml` leveraging a git directories generator
-- Custom Resources and other plain manifests can be found in `./custom-resources` and are beeing deployed from the `custom-resources.yaml` also leveraging a git directories generator
+- Custom Resources and other plain manifests can be found in `./custom-resources` and are beeing deployed from the `applicationsets/custom-resources.yaml` also leveraging a git directories generator
+- The ApplicationSets in `./applicationsets` are beeing deployed using the `charts/argocd/templates/applicationsets.yaml`

 ## Cilium - Installation
 I am running Cilium as a CNI Provider.
 Cilium is installed via the Helm Chart in `charts/cilium`.